Shravanikashid/First_Month_Project/README.md

 Series:

-One-dimensional data structure.
+1.One-dimensional data structure.

-Like a single column.
+2.Like a single column.

-Example: List of marks or ages.
+3.Example: List of marks or ages.

 DataFrame:

-Two-dimensional data structure.
+1.Two-dimensional data structure.

-like a table with rows and columns.
+2.like a table with rows and columns.

-Used to store full datasets.
+3.Used to store full datasets.

 Data Cleaning Methods: